ShotaOchi/cpptf/README.md

 See [https://taskflow.github.io/taskflow](https://taskflow.github.io/taskflow) for more examples.

-## Visualization of Graph
+## Visualization of Task Dependency Graph

-We can visualize graph with *DiagrammeR* package.
+We can visualize task dependency graph with *DiagrammeR* package.

 ```
 library(DiagrammeR)